 Nathan Glancy (’10) Leads Response to Ebola with Samaritan’s Purse

 Not many people enjoy being thrust into chaos or frequently finding themselves at the center of major crises.
-Yet that is exactly where Nathan Glancy – an MDiv graduate of George Fox Evangelical Seminary in 2010 – finds himself on a regular basis.
+Yet that is exactly where Nathan Glancy – an MDiv graduate of Portland Seminary in 2010 – finds himself on a regular basis.

 “That’s all I do – disasters,” he says of his current job with Samaritan’s Purse, an evangelical organization that provides aid to countries in crisis around the world.

 Glancy’s work with Samaritan’s Purse began in January 2011, when he moved with his wife Deanna and daughters Chelsea and Emily to Mozambique to take on the position of country director.
 They had lived there previously for several years while working with One Mission Society, so this assignment was a perfect fit.